Are You the One? season 1: Baby Special and Reunion

 Baby Special and Reunion aired on September 29, 2014.
 During this reunion, the gender of Ethan and Amber's baby was revealed to be a girl.
-Both parents-to-be got emotional when they found out they were having a girl.
 There were also conflicts between Scali and Jacy, Shanley and Chris T, and Ryan and Adam.
 The end of the episode resulted in most conflicts being resolved.
-Jacy stated that she would be moving to New York (where Scali is currently based) and they would take their relationship from there.
+Jacy stated that she would be moving to New York (where Scali was based at the time) and they would take their relationship from there.
 Brittany told the camera that she would be taking Ryan home to meet her parents.

 Shanley McIntee appeared on the first season of the American version of Ex on the Beach.